 White crab meat 100g

 Brown Crab meat 100g (I used fresh prepared crab meat which worked well).

 200g flour (00 ‘extra fine’ if you have it; plain if not)

 If you’re not a fan of the stronger crab flavour, change the crab mix to 150g white meat and 50g brown meat – or just use white meat.

-My inner child still gleans satisfaction from piling a mountain of flour on a table, forming a volcanic crater, and cracking eggs straight into the middle.
+My inner child still gleans satisfaction from piling a mountain of flour on a board, forming a volcanic crater, and cracking eggs straight into the middle.
 Rebels (and pasta aficionados) don’t need mixing bowls.

 Mix the eggs with a fork, and gradually combine in the flour to make a dough.
 Knead for about 10 minutes until the dough is smooth, stretchy and springs back to the touch.
 Add a little water (a tablespoon at a time) if too dry, or extra flour if wet and sticky.
 Cover and leave to rest for 30 mins to allow the dough to relax.

 Combine ‘ravioli filling’ ingredients in a bowl and stir.
 Your filling is ready!
 Cover and refrigerate until required.

 Split dough into 4 balls, and roll out either with a pasta machine or a rolling pin.
 Given that a) I was using a relatively shallow ravioli mould (meaning less filling) and b) delicate tasting ingredients, I rolled the pasta thinly to achieve a good pasta to filling ratio.